Why is it difficult to embrace change?

 - Continue with the new actions.
 The last stage of changing is embracing the change itself.
 It is often tough in the beginning but with time, you get used to it as long as you don’t sit and wallow in sadness by comparing your previous state and current state.
 You can make small adjustments until you are able to achieve the desired change.
 The best way to adapt to change is to live in the present moment.
 After you adapt to change the ultimate step is to adopt the change into your daily life.
 Embrace change and maintain the activities which the new situation requires of you.

 Are you struggling to find out why you set achievable goals and yet you can’t seem to reach them?
 Are you in the pursuit of happiness and peace of mind?

 Pause.
-Think about the behavior, attitudes, beliefs, habits, perception, thoughts and inclinations that you need to change in order to achieve your goals.
-Do not let your own ability to adapt to change block you from pursuing your goals or moving on from tough situations.
+Think about the behaviour, attitudes, beliefs, habits, perception, thoughts and inclinations that you need to change in order to achieve your goals.
+Do not let the inability to adapt to change block you from pursuing your goals or moving on from tough situations.

 Learn from the butterfly

 Before it reaches optimum maturity, the butterfly goes through a lot of changes, and it adapts accordingly since it is necessary for its survival.
 It stops leading the life of a crawling creature and begins to live the life of a flying creature.
 During the transformation, it takes time, even needing to close itself up and isolate itself in preparation for change as an individual.
 We can learn from the butterfly.
 Sometimes life necessitates change.
 And we need to accept it as much as it proves difficult.
 In the long run, by adapting and embracing change you become a happy butterfly.

 Life is for living.
 Keep living.
 Don’t give up.

 Check out the change quote below.
 It has been quoted and narrated by many people but it has not lost its value as yet.
 It’s often used by addiction centres as a motivation for change to individuals who have realized that they need to break their bad habits.
 If it makes sense for you, consider it a reminder.